OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/search/search-howto-concurrency.md

             }
             catch (CloudException e) when (e.IsAccessConditionFailed())
             {
-                Console.WriteLine("Client 2 failed to update the index, as expected.");
+                Console.WriteLine("Client 2 failed tooupdate hello index, as expected.");
             }

             // You can also use access conditions with Delete operations.
 For example, you can implement an
-            // atomic version of the DeleteTestIndexIfExists method from this sample like this:
+            // atomic version of hello DeleteTestIndexIfExists method from this sample like this:
             Console.WriteLine("Deleting index...\n");
             serviceClient.Indexes.Delete("test", accessCondition: AccessCondition.GenerateIfExistsCondition());

-            // This is slightly better than using the Exists method since it makes only one round trip to
+            // This is slightly better than using hello Exists method since it makes only one round trip to
             // Azure Search instead of potentially two.
 It also avoids an extra Delete request in cases where
-            // the resource is deleted concurrently, but this doesn't matter much since resource deletion in
+            // hello resource is deleted concurrently, but this doesn't matter much since resource deletion in
             // Azure Search is idempotent.

             // And we're done!
 Bye!
             Console.WriteLine("Complete.
-Press any key to end application...\n");
+Press any key tooend application...\n");
             Console.ReadKey();
         }